 The tasks undertaken by apprentices will vary depending upon the age/maturity of the apprentice and the enterprising posture of the social enterprise.
 Smaller, less enterprising social enterprises suggested that the apprentice could be involved in supporting the enterprise to secure funding and other resources, as part of sustainability strategies.
 More enterprising organisations noted that an apprentice would have a key role to play in supporting new market and product/service development and bringing forward new ideas in terms of managing and running the business.

-It is distinct from other frameworks within business administration and management leadership by its focus on the development of understanding of specific aspects of working in a social enterprise (e.g. notions of employee ownership) and enterprising skills, as opposed to more functional management knowledge and skills.
-For example, within this framework, individuals will be supported to develop skills which enable them to create and implement solutions to challenges and opportunities through gaining resources from external stakeholders.
+It is distinct from other frameworks within business administration and management leadership by its focus on the development of an understanding of specific aspects of working in a social enterprise (e.g. notions of employee ownership) and enterprising skills, as opposed to more functional management knowledge and skills.
+For example, within this framework, individuals will be supported to develop skills that enable them to create and implement solutions to challenges and opportunities through gaining resources from external stakeholders.
 Similarly, individuals will be exposed to situations where there is a need to be innovative and creative, to support in moving from ideas to action.

-Therefore, the development of enterprising skills is distinct from other management frameworks where there is a focus on developing more functional skills related to: allocating and monitoring the work of the team, giving feedback, briefing teams, supporting team members, managing conflict, procuring supplies, improving customer service.
+Therefore, the development of enterprising skills is distinct from other management frameworks where there is a focus on developing more functional skills related to allocating and monitoring the work of the team, giving feedback, briefing teams, supporting team members, managing conflict, procuring supplies, improving customer service.